“What used to make us stumble, God can use to make us stand.

 What once made us bow our heads in shame, He can use for His glory.”

 ~ Joanna Weaver~ Having a Mary Spirit

-But, when I allow God to guide me, He shifts the center of my existence from selfish ambition to standing firmly on the rock Jesus Christ.
-He restores what sin has damaged or threatened to take away –my disgrace and shame is lifted by His grace and the situation brings glory and honor to Him.
+When I allow God to guide me, He shifts the center of my existence from selfish ambition to standing firmly on the rock, Jesus Christ.
+He restores what sin has damaged or threatened to take away–my disgrace and shame is lifted by His grace and the situation brings glory and honor to Him.
 Hallelujah!

-As wonderful as it is to recognize this blessing of unmerited favor let us not make the mistake of allowing the stumble just because we know He will pick us up.
-We need follow Christ’s example to strive to avoid the stumble.
+As wonderful as it is to recognize this blessing of unmerited favor, let us not make the mistake of allowing the stumble just because we know He will pick us up.
+We need follow Christ’s example and strive to avoid the stumble.
 Satan tested Jesus three times attempting to make him stumble.
 Jesus overcame each temptation.

 No temptation has overtaken you that is not common to man.
 God is faithful, and he will not let you be tempted beyond your power to resist, but with the temptation will also provide a way out so that you will be able to withstand it.
 (I Cor.10:13)

-Jesus taught the best way avoid sin is to avoid being in a position where we will be put into temptation when He taught us to pray “Lead me not into temptation but deliver us from evil.”
-The heart of this prayer is surrender to the God’s will, seeking God’s reign in our lives.
+Jesus taught the best way avoid sin is to avoid being in a position where we will be put into temptation when He taught us to pray “Lead us not into temptation but deliver us from evil.”
+The heart of this prayer is the surrender to God’s will, seeking God’s reign in our lives.

 His promise is ours, “Trust in the Lord with all your heart and do not lean on your own understanding; in all your ways acknowledge Him, and He will make your paths straight.”
 Proverbs 3:5-6.